vrybas/vrybas.github.io/source/_posts/2014-08-15-a-way-of-organizing-poros-in-rails.markdown

 `lib/`, isn't it?
 Well, this approach got some disadvantages.

 When you start to extract your business logic to POROs, on a big project you're going to have a few dozen of them, maybe hundred(s).
-So pretty soon you open your `lib/` - and it scares you.
+Pretty soon you open your `lib/` - and it scares you.
 Even worse when it gets explored by a new team member.